HannesDiemerling/IV-Implementation/iv_in_python.md

 $$ {#eq-likelihood}

 Where $a$ is the asymptotic accuracy, that is, the theoretical accuracy as \( n \to \infty \), and $b$ is an offset factor that  controls the reduction from the asymptote for finite training sample size \( n \).
-Both parameters depend on the classifier.
-They can be estimated by a Bayesian parameter estimation.
+Both parameters depend on the classifier and can be estimated by a Bayesian parameter estimation.
-We use a uniform prior between 0 and 1 for $a$ and a flat prior on the positive numbers for $b$.
+A uniform prior between 0 and 1 is used for $a$, and a flat prior on the positive numbers for $b$.
 The likelihood for a correct classification at any value of $(a,b)$ is then given by Equation (@eq-likelihood), and one minus that for a failed classification.
-The likelihood of the complete set of classification results (containing the training sample size $n$ and whether the classification was correct) is then given by the product of the likelihoods for each classification result.
+The likelihood of the complete set of classification results (containing the training sample size $n$ and whether the classification was correct) is the product of the likelihoods for each classification result.

+## Monte Carlo Markov Chains
 In the current study, the log likelihood is used to avoid numerical problems.
-With that, a Monte Carlo Markov Chain [@metropolis1953equation] is applied to sample from the posterior distribution of $a$ and $b$.
+With that, a Monte Carlo Markov Chain (MCMC; [@metropolis1953equation]) is applied to sample from the posterior distribution of $a$ and $b$.
 The MCMC used in this implementation is a Metropolis Hastings algorithm, since it is computationally more efficient and more robust [@hastings1970monte].
 The MCMC can be started with different burn-in size (default 100), thinning (default XXX), target number of samples (default XXX), and step size for the next candidate choice (default $XXX$ in both directions).
 Larger burn-in sizes, number of samples and thinning will improve the sample quality, but at the cost of higher running time.
 However, since the MCMC operates on the classification results that will not be recomputed, the computational costs are limited even with high number of total samples.

-The MCMC is done separately for the accuracy of each class.
-For each class, it provides a distribution of $a$ and $b$, where  $a$ represent the asymptotical accuracy in that class, i.e., the accuracy the classifier would reach for an infinite amount of training data.
+The MCMC is done separately for each class to obtain the posterior distribution for $a$ and $b$, where  $a$ represent the asymptotical accuracy in that class, i.e., the accuracy the classifier would reach for an infinite amount of training data.

+## Output Formats
 The user of the package can access the distribution of $a$  for each class directly as a list of samples, but they can also request specific information like the MAP accuracy in that class, the posterior mean, the standard deviation, the probability to exceed a certain threshold (that is, the cumulative distribution function), or the probability that the asymptotic accuracy exceeds the asymptotic accuracy of a second distribution (e.g., a different classifier that the user wishes to compare against).
 In addition to the accuracy for each class, the package provides the accuracy and the BAC for the whole dataset, as well as any other weighting of the class accuracies.
 These metrics are a weighted um of the individual class accuracies. in the balanced accuracy, all classes are weighted equally, which provides an accuracy index which is independent of the class sizes in the data set.